aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/working-with-styles-in-jython/_index.md

 title: Working With Styles in Jython – Aspose.Words for Java
 articleTitle: Working With Styles in Jython
 linktitle: Working With Styles in Jython
-description: "Jython: Working With Styles in Documents using Aspose.Words for Java."
+description: "Working With Styles in Documents using Jython."
 type: docs
 weight: 60
 url: /java/working-with-styles-in-jython/